Welcome to my websites, www.LeviCar.com and www.PROACCTIVE.info, and webpage LULUE.

 O – Opportunities (esp.
 Fed.
 Gov.)

 U – Upcoming Events Conferences, Events, and Webinars

-In the mobile versions, the Groups follow each other sequentially (A-B-C-D-E or A-E-I-O-U), and there are clickable buttons for each at the beginning of the webpage (in the Guide Block), and also fixed at the bottom of the screen.
+In the mobile versions, the Groups follow each other sequentially (A-B-C-D-E or A-E-I-O-U), and there are clickable buttons for each at the beginning of the webpage (in the PLA), and also fixed links at the bottom of the screen.

 For tablet/laptop/desktop mode, there are three columns.

-Below the three groups, is a table introducing the basic concepts of LeviCar, and its “big brother” for freight, RoboTrail.
-Clicking on a yellow square in the Guide Block gets you there.
+Below the three columns, is a table (“Primer”) introducing the basic concepts of LeviCar, and its “big brother” for freight, RoboTrail.
+Clicking on a yellow link in the PLA gets you there.

 Below that are various histories, disclainers, copyright notices, and contact information.

 Group-E in LeviCar.com, and Group-U in PROACCTIVE.info, show upcomng events.
 To be listed, they have to meet several criteria: